niftyifty/piface/README.md

 # PiFace: The Raspberry PA-Pi Competition 2024/5

-## **System Overview**
+## **Summary**
-PiFace plans to bring security to every doorstep by using AI to facially recognise people and physically open a door.
-It can be controlled via an app, save recognised faces and keeps privacy and accessibility at the forefront of its design for disabled and able-bodied users alike.
+PiFace plans to bring security to every doorstep.
+It uses AI and facial recognition to identify people to open your main door, via a tiny servo.
+It can be controlled and monitored via an app, save recognised faces and keeps privacy and accessibility at the forefront of its design for disabled and able-bodied users alike.
+We care about your data and convenience - the AI is trained to work while disconnected from WiFi using OpenCV, and all AI data is stored on-device forever.
+In addition, the cost of PiFace is minimal, simply being below £75 - less than the cost of a Ring doorbell.
+Of course, PiFace uses a RF Receiver and Transceiver operating on 433.92MHz as a normal doorbell to quickly notify residents of the house.
+And we're just getting started.
+We plan to add more modules, such as a feature allowing you to authorise friends and family to open the door.
+We even plan to add a mic/speaker combo to allow you to talk to visitors.
+Stay tuned!

 ---